 Years of Experience

-Those who have five to nine years of work experience see average salaries of $79K annually.
-The largest slice of the Bell Helicopter Textron Inc. workforce (26 percent) has been working for one to four years and earns, on average, around $65K per year.
+For those with five to nine years of experience, average earnings amount to $77K annually.
+The largest fraction of Bell Helicopter Textron Inc. people (25 percent) have been working for one to four years and earn approximately $66K per year on average.

-When it comes to location, the highest average paycheck ($90K annually) can be spotted in Ozark, Ala.; the company's headquarter city of Fort Worth, Texas ($86K), Amarillo, Texas (about $76K), and Dallas, Texas (approximately $75K) are the next top-paying cities.
-Johnson City, Tenn. is one of the lowest-paid cities, with earnings averaging $57K.
-Across Bell Helicopter Textron Inc.'s U.S. offices, employees in the state of Alabama earn the most, taking home around $90K per year.
+When it comes to location, the highest average paycheck ($90K per year) can be spotted in Ozark, Ala.; the company's headquarter city of Fort Worth, Texas ($86K), Amarillo, Texas (about $76K), and Dallas, Texas (around $74K) are the next top-paying cities.
+At $57K, Johnson City, Tenn. is home to some of the lowest pay in the country.
+By state, the highest compensation levels appear in Alabama, where the average salary is $90K annually.

 Certifications and Degrees

 Salaries approach $79K per year for Engineer in Trainings; non-accredited workers make much less.
 Earning a Certified Six Sigma Green Belt certification garners significant financial rewards of around $75K annually on average.
 It pays to have a Bachelor of Science in Mechanical Engineering (ME) at Bell Helicopter Textron Inc. — these employees make the most at $90K per year.

 The highest-paying skill in this position seems to be Project Management; individuals who report it as part of the repertoire have a median income of approximately $82K annually.
 Folks here also tend to know Engineering Design; on the survey, approximately one in four of workers named it in their skills portfolios.
 Other skills in demand are Microsoft Office, CATIA, and Microsoft Excel.